-Too much space between the cross auger and the back panel will allow crops to wrap around the cross auger.
-This can be caused by overextending the cross auger, or by over-adjusting the cross auger angle.
+- Keep a minimum of 3/4" of space between the cross auger and back panel to avoid contact. - Keep the cross auger close enough to the back panel to avoid crop wrapping, caused by overextending or over adjusting the cross auger angle.